Sedges and Rushes

 A printable file (pdf) is also provided on each completed species page for those needing a print version.

 This section is a work in progress.
 We will continue to add new species guides as they are completed.
-At this time, one upland, one obligate wetland, and one facultative wetland species are complete.
-Propagation of other species in those categories is similar, except for the rhizomatous ones.
-The methods used for Carex bicknellii, for example, can be applied to other tufted, upland species such as C. brevior and C. molesta.
+At this time, two upland and three wetland Carex species are complete.
+Propagation of other species in these categories may be similar.
+The methods suggested for Carex bicknellii and C. molesta, for example, may be applied to other tufted, upland species such as C. brevior.

 Bicknell's sedge